arkabagchi1993/GROMACS_Files/README.md

 # [RESUME MD RUN FROM CHECKPOINT] #

 **If the run somehow stops, it will generate a checkpoint file (MD_NAME.cpt).
-You can use this file to run the "resume_md.pbs" script, which will resume the run from the point where it stopped**
+You can use this file to run the `resume_md.pbs` script, which will resume the run from the point where it stopped**

 # [EXTEND MD RUN FROM LAST CHECKPOINT] #